NadineAB/CS-Outreach-Kits/README.md

 This workshop is suitable for young people in Years 11 and 12.
 For this workshop:

-    - We will need to work with Teachable Machine.
+    - We will need to work with Teachable Machine and Webcom.
     - Teachable Machine is a web-based tool that makes creating machine learning models fast, and easy.
     - We will need one BBC micro: bit or you can use the simulator.